disk partitions

 The following example copies the mbr

-and all logical drive
+and all logical drives info from /dev/sda

 GUID partition table